NYSE to require vaccinations for trading floor access - NewsBreak

 NYSE to require vaccinations for trading floor access

-NEW YORK, Aug 11 (Reuters) - The New York Stock Exchange said on Wednesday it will require anyone accessing its trading floor at 11 Wall Street to be fully vaccinated against the coronavirus as of Sept.
+NEW YORK (Reuters) - The New York Stock Exchange said on Wednesday it will require anyone accessing its trading floor at 11 Wall Street to be fully vaccinated against the coronavirus as of Sept.
 13, according to a memo to the floor community seen by Reuters.

 “Based on recent shifts in public health conditions as well as updated recommendations from federal, state and local authorities, NYSE will implement several changes to its health and safety policies,” said the memo, which was signed by NYSE Chief Operating Officer Michael Blaugrund.